andyk/ht/README.md

 `ht` (short for *headless terminal*) is a command line program that wraps an arbitrary other binary (e.g. `bash`, `vim`, etc.) with a VT100 style terminal interface--i.e. a pseudoterminal client (PTY) plus terminal server--and allows easy programmatic access to the input and output of that terminal (via JSON over stdin/stdout). `ht` is built in rust and works on MacOS and Linux.

+## Use Cases & Motivation

+`ht` is useful for programmatically interacting with terminals, which is important for programs that depend heavily on the Terminal as UI.
+It is useful for testing and for getting AI agents to interact with terminals the way humans do.

+As the original motiving use case was, I was trying to use LLM agents for coding, and needed something like a headless browser but for terminals.

+Terminals are one of the oldest and most prolific UI frameworks in all of computing.
+And they are stateful so, for example, when you use an editor in your terminal, the terminal has to manage state about the cursor location.
+Without ht, an agent struggles to manage this state directly; with ht, an agent can just observe the terminal like a human does.

 ## Installing
 Download and use [the latest binary](https://github.com/andyk/ht/releases/latest) for your architecture.